jorgeacostaupm/revisit/matrices/assets/introduction.md

 Please ensure that you are opening this experiment with the Chrome browser.
 You cannot navigate back to previous pages.

-Only continue if you:
+Only continue if you meet all of the following:

-- are a fluent English speaker
+- fluent English speaker
-- are at least 18 years old
+- at least 18 years old
-- are using a computer (not a phone or tablet)
+- using a computer (not a phone or tablet)

 The study will take approximately **45 minutes to complete**.